guzlewski/multiproxy/README.md

 # multiproxy
-Multiproxy is high performance tcp proxy server with ability to listen on many ports and send to many hosts.
-Supports up to 1023 proxies and 1024 active connections at the same time (can be increased easly if needed).
-Thanks to epoll() is very fast and low cpu usage (all operations are non blocking and edge triggered).
+Multiproxy is a high-performance TCP proxy server capable to run multiple proxies at the same time.
+Supports up to 1023 proxies and 1024 active connections (configured in source code).
+It's a single-threaded and single-process application using epoll() for non-blocking and edge-triggered operations.
-It can proxy ssl traffic and files uploading / downloading (eg. scp).
+It can proxy any TCP traffic including TLS and file transferring (e.g. scp, ssh).

 ## Compilation
 ```bash